 October 20 - October 22$225 - $375

-There is much from our ancestral past, both distal (our hunter-gatherer ancestry), and more proximal (our mothers, fathers, grandparents) that we need to hang on to, or in some cases, relearn, and apply in the present if we are to head off some of the issues we are likely to face as we move forward in time.
-Thus the theme for our international symposium – “Looking Back, Moving Forward”.
+There is much from our ancestral past, both distal (our hunter-gatherer ancestry), and more proximal (our mothers, fathers, grandparents) that we need to apply in the present if we are to head off some of the issues we are likely to face as we move forward in time.

-We have speakers coming from Europe, UK, USA, Canada, and Australia, as well as plenty of home-grown New Zealand talent, making this a truly international event.
-Speakers will cover a range of topics, including nutrition, medicine, psychology, and physical activity, and discuss the evolutionary origins of disease, modern biological mismatches, and how the knowledge of the past might inform us on both the problems of present and those of the future.
+With speakers coming from Europe, UK, USA, Canada, and Australia, as well as plenty of home-grown New Zealand talent, this a truly international event.
+Our presenters will cover a range of topics, including nutrition, medicine, psychology, movement and physical activity, including theory, and in some cases, practical application, discussing the evolutionary origins of disease, modern biological mismatches, and how the knowledge of the past might inform us on both the problems of present, and those of the future.

-We are pleased to welcome the return of some 2015 favourites, Professor Felice Jacka (AUS), Dallas Hartwig (CAN), Steph Gaudreau (USA), and Darryl Edwards (UK), as well as some exciting new recruits for 2017, including Katy Bowman (USA), Pilar Gerasimo (USA), Dr Rangan Chatterjee (UK), and Dr Tim Gerstmar (USA).
+We are pleased to welcome the return of a few 2015 favourites, Professor Felice Jacka (AUS), Dallas Hartwig (CAN), Steph Gaudreau (USA), and Darryl Edwards (UK), as well as some exciting new speakers for 2017, including Katy Bowman (USA), Pilar Gerasimo (USA), Dr Rangan Chatterjee (UK), and Dr Tim Gerstmar (USA).